SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Limitations

 \section{Limitations}

+Despite the promising results achieved by SciLitLLM, there are several limitations that should be acknowledged as follows: \begin{itemize}[leftmargin=*] \item \textit{Insufficient data volume.} Compared with existing pre-training datasets~\citep{llama3,qwen2,Galactica}, the amount of data used for CPT is comparatively small.
+While the dataset has been carefully curated to ensure quality and domain relevance, the limited size poses challenges in achieving comprehensive representation across diverse scientific disciplines.
+With a smaller corpus, certain specialized may be underrepresented, limiting the model’s ability to perform well on tasks within these areas.
+While increasing dataset size is a logical step, it is crucial to maintain high-quality filter to avoid introducing noise.
+The effectiveness of the current CPT stage demonstrates that a smaller but well-curated dataset can still deliver significant gains.
+Therefore, the challenge lies in scaling the corpus size while preserving its relevance and quality.

-Despite the promising results achieved by SciLitLLM, there are several limitations that should be acknowledged: \begin{itemize}[leftmargin=*] \item \textit{Insufficient data volume.} Compared with existing pre-training datasets~\cite{llama3,qwen2,Galactica}, the amount of data used for CPT is not satisfying.
-Future work should consider incorporating a larger scientific corpus, potentially including scientific blogs or purely synthetic data, to enhance the model's scientific knowledge base and overall performance. \item \textit{Lack of reasoning enhancement.} The current pipeline does not explore advanced reasoning techniques such as Chain-of-Thought~\cite{cot} or Tree-of-Thought~\cite{tot} in the data construction or model inference stages.
-Investigating these methods could potentially improve the model's inference capabilities and overall performance. \item \textit{Lack of preference alignment.} Due to a limited financial budget, the model lacks Reinforcement Learning from Human Feedback (RLHF)~\cite{RLHF}.
+\item \textit{Lack of reasoning enhancement.} The current pipeline does not explore advanced reasoning techniques such as Chain-of-Thought~\citep{cot} or Tree-of-Thought~\citep{tot} in the data construction or model inference stages. \item \textit{Lack of preference alignment.} Due to a limited financial budget, the model lacks Reinforcement Learning from Human Feedback (RLHF)~\citep{RLHF}.
 RLHF has shown significant improvements in aligning models with human preferences and ensuring more reliable outputs.
 Implementing RLHF in future iterations could further enhance the model's reliability. \end{itemize} Addressing these limitations in future research will be crucial developing a more robust and capable LLM specialized in scientific literature understanding.